 Avram left and wandered for some time while Vraul remained in his mountain stronghold.
 The pieces of the horn were brought back to Aufstrag.
-Upon seeing them, Unklar ordered the pieces buried at the corners of the world or cast into the deep seas.
-He gave this task over to a mogrl.
+Upon seeing them, Unklar ordered the pieces buried at the corners of the world or cast into the deep sees.
+He gave this task over to a mongrel.
 Unklar, knowing the truth of many things hidden from him, knew some great magic enshrined the pieces of the horn and still, though sundered, bound them together.
 It was many years later that Unklar discovered the nature of the magic.

-Though wrathful and desirous of slaying the Oonmakling, Unklar imprisoned the creature for his deed, for the horned had not yet come to his full power and feared garnering the ill will of the Oonmakling's brethren, especially those who served him.
-To manage this, Unklar summoned four devils to his side and between them they devised a great magic with which to keep the Oonmakling locked away from the mortal world for all eternity.
-Upon the plane of earth and stone they dredged out a tower and room and set within it the elements of the magic, musical instruments taken from the plane of air and wind.
-Unklar invited Avram to this place under the pretense of requesting his assistance in completing a throne room in a tower.
-Very curious as to what Unklar had made, Avram answered the call and entered the throne chamber.
-Unklar caused the door to the chamber to shut and the devils begin intoning the music of eternal imprisonment.
+Though wrathful and desirous of slaying the Oonmaukling, Unklar decides to imprison the creature for his deed for fear of garnering the ill will of his brethren, especially those who served him.
+To manage this, Unklar summons four devils to his side and between them they devise a great magic with which to keep the Oonmaukling locked away from the mortal world for all eternity.
+Upon the plane of earth and stone they dredge out a tower and room and set within the elements of the magic, musical instruments taken from the plane of air and wind.
+Unklar invites Avram to this place under the pretense of requesting his assistance in completing a throne room in a tower.
+Very curious as to what Unklar has made, Avram answeres the call and enters the throne chamber.
+Unklar causes the door to the chamber to shut and the devils begin intoning the music of eternal imprisonment.

-Avram remained for eons, even to this day.
+Avram remained in that chamber for eons, even unto this very day.

-As for the horn, the mogrl who was tasked with spreading the pieces to the corners of the world, being willful and little concerned with following the details of Unklar's commands, simply casts its parts far and wide upon the Black Tooth Ridge.
+As for the horn, the mongrel who was tasked with spreading the pieces to the corners of the world, being willful and little concerned with following the details of Unklar's commands, simply casts its parts far and wide upon the Black Tooth Ridge.
 The horn, it should be known, has a will of its own and has worked these many long years to come back together and place itself in the hands of any hero willing to enter Aufstrag and lay waste to the lords of that foul place.